brenns10/lisp/README.md

 - `cdr` for getting the rest of a list
 - `length` for getting the length of a list

-Unfortunately, I need to rethink the way I deal with empty lists, cause right now it is causing segfaults :(

 The Code
 --------